 Scan your cupboard before heading to the grocery store.
 Often times people head back to the store while they still have enough to make a few meals.
 Food gets thrown out and leftovers go uneaten.
 These are all little easy to change habits that can save you money in the long run.

 Instead of being in the habit of turning lights on whenever you walk into a room, take a moment to consider if there is enough natural sunlight to already help you see what you’ll be doing from room to room.
 Personally, I love natural light and it is the one thing I miss the most after our downsize.
 Our “big house” had huge windows and crazy amounts of natural light.

 Cable bills are crazy expensive these days and there are so many other options available.
 Things like digital antennae, Netflix and Hulu.
 It might take some adjusting to but can save you a ton of money!

-Unplugging things once you are done use them is one very simple way to cut back on your electric bill each month.
+Unplugging things once you are done using them is one very simple way to cut back on your electric bill each month.
 Just turning an appliance off doesn’t fully stop the flow of electricity, so if it’s easy to unplug, give it a try!
-If you are really looking to save big on your energy (and maybe even make some money) look into OhmConnect.
-They are a company that gives rewards for saving energy and in some states will actually pay you just for participating!

 No, not for deodorant.
 You can save them for crafts for the kids or even sell them on Amazon.
 You can get around $9 for a 24 pack of rolls when sold on Amazon!